Sdrummolo/tweeetter/README.md

 2) npm install to install required dependencies
 3) npm start

-Posts and comments are fetched randomly from an API when the user opens the app
+Posts and comments are fetched randomly from an API when the user opens the app for the first time